mmistakes/jekyll-theme-basically-basic/example/_posts/2012-03-14-layout-excerpt-defined.md

   - content
   - excerpt
   - layout
+last_modified_at: 2017-03-09T12:43:31-05:00
 ---

-This is the post content.
-It should be displayed in place of the user-defined excerpt in archive-index pages.
+This is the start of the post content.

-This paragraph should be absent from an archive-index page where `post.excerpt` is shown.
+This paragraph should be absent from an index page where `post.excerpt` is shown.